pminina01/readthedocs/File-target.md

 _writeFooterOnArchivingOnly_ - Indicates whether the footer should be written only when the file is archived.
 If `False`, the footer will also be written when starting to write to a different file and when the target is closed [Boolean](Data-types) Default: False

 ###Performance Tuning Options
+_keepFileOpen_ - Indicates whether to keep log file open instead of opening and closing it on each logging event.
+Changing this property to true will improve performance a lot, but will also keep the file handle locked.
+Consider setting _openFileCacheTimeout_ = 10 when enabling this.
+[Boolean](Data-types) Default: False

-_concurrentWrites_ - Enables support for optimized concurrent writes to same log file from multiple processes on the same machine-host.
+_concurrentWrites_ - Enables support for optimized concurrent writes to same log file from multiple processes on the same machine-host, when using _keepFileOpen_ = true.
+By using a special technique that lets it keep the files open from multiple processes.
+If only single process (and single AppDomain) application is logging, then it is faster to set to _concurrentWrites_ = False.
 [Boolean](Data-types) Default: True
-This performs faster than _keepFileOpen_ = False, by using a special technique that lets it keep the files open for writing.
-For single process (and single AppDomain) application logging, then it is faster to set to _concurrentWrites_ = False and _keepFileOpen_ = True.  **NOTE:** Concurrent writes requires that _keepFileOpen_ has been set to True.

 _openFileCacheTimeout_ - Maximum number of seconds that files are kept open.
 If this number is negative the files are not automatically closed after a period of inactivity.
 [Integer](Data-types) Default: -1